Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Ordinary Differential Equations

 \section{Ordinary Differential Equations}

-In the previous section, we saw how to solve PDEs using the DG method, a powerful tool readily applied to partial differential equations.
+In the previous section, we saw how to solve PDEs using the DG method.
 Importantly, the DG method is equally effective in solving ordinary differential equations (ODEs), systems of ODEs, and integral equations.
 Therefore, we continue this primer by showing how to solve ODEs and systems of ODEs.